 Some of these major updates may lead to changes that affect your theme’s styling or features.
 We thoroughly test all major releases to determine if it is safe for you or your technical support partner to update.

-In a few cases, we will recommend opting for a white-glove WordPress update.
+In some cases, we will recommend opting for a white-glove WordPress update.
 This approach ensures that we can personally test and modify your theme to guarantee a smooth update.

 This page will summarize recent WordPress releases and our recommended approach to the update.